BekzodbekTurgunov/node-rate-guard/readme.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/BekzodbekTurgunov/node-rate-guard) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/BekzodbekTurgunov/node-traffic-shield) file for details.

-# node-rate-guard
+# node-traffic-shield